Automorphy of mod 2 Galois representations associated to certain genus 2 curves over totally real fields: Introduction

 In this situation we will prove the following: \begin{thm} Keep the notation as above.
-Suppose that ${\rm Im }(\br_{C,2})\simeq S_5$ is a transitive subgroup of $S_6$ via the fixed isomorphism ${\rm GSp}_4(\F_2)\simeq S_6$.
+Suppose that ${\rm Im }(\br_{C,2})\simeq S_5$ and it is a transitive subgroup of $S_6$ via the fixed isomorphism between ${\rm GSp}_4(\F_2)$ and $S_6$.
 Further assume that for any complex conjugation $c$ in $G_F$, $\br_{C,2}(c)$ is of type $(2,2)$ as an element of $S_5$.
-Then there exists a Hilbert--Siegel Hecke eigen cusp form $h$ on ${\rm GSp}_4(\A_F)$ of parallel weight $2$ such that $\br_{h,2}\simeq \br_{C,2}$ as a representation to ${\rm GL}_4(\bF_2)$, where $\br_{h,2}$ is the reduction modulo $2$ of the $2$-adic representation $\rho_{h,2}$ associated to $h ($see~\cite{Mok} for the construction of $\rho_{h,2})$. \end{thm} We give some remarks on our main theorem.
+Then there exists a Hilbert--Siegel Hecke eigen cusp form $h$ on ${\rm GSp}_4(\A_F)$ of parallel weight $2$ such that $\br_{h,2}\simeq \br_{C,2}$ as a representation to ${\rm GL}_4(\bF_2)$, where $\br_{h,2}$ is the reduction modulo $2$ of the $2$-adic representation $\rho_{h,2}$ associated to $h$ $($see~Section \ref{agr} for $\rho_{h,2})$. \end{thm} We give some remarks on the above theorem.
 The transitivity of the image implies $f(x)$ is irreducible over $F$.
-Let $L/F$ be the quadratic field corresponding to the sign character of ${\rm Im }(\br_{C,2})\simeq S_5$.
-By assumption, $L/F$ has to be a totally real quadratic extension.
-Then it will turn out that $\br_{C,2}$ is an induced representation to $G_F$ of a certain totally odd $2$-dimensional mod $2$ Galois representation $\ot:G_L\lra {\rm GL}_2(\bF_2)$ whose image is isomorphic to $A_5$.
-Applying Sasaki's results~\cite{Sasaki}, the Jacquet--Langlands correspondence, and a suitable congruence method, one can find a Hilbert cusp form $g$ of parallel weight 2 on ${\rm GL}_2(\A_L)$ whose corresponding mod 2 Galois representation $\br_{g,2}$ is isomorphic to $\ot$.
-Then the theta lift of the corresponding automorphic representation $\pi_g$ to ${\rm GSp}_4(\A_F)$ yields a cuspidal automorphic representation $\Pi$ of ${\rm GSp}_4(\A_F)$ which is generated by a Hilbert--Siegel Hecke eigen cusp form of parallel weight $2$ on ${\rm GSp}_4(\A_F)$.
+Put $L=F(\sqrt{D_f})$.
+It is corresponding to the kernel of $\sgn\circ\iota_f\circ\br_{C,2}\colon G_F\lra \{\pm1\}$ where $\sgn\colon S_6\lra\{\pm1\}$ is the usual sign character.
+The assumption on $\br_{C,2}(c)$ shows $f(x)$ has only two real roots and the other four complex roots are permuted by an element of type $(2,2)$ in $S_6$.
+Therefore, $D_f\in F$ is totally real and it is not a square element since ${\rm Im }(\br_{C,2})\simeq S_5$.
+In conclusion, $L/F$ is a totally real quadratic extension.
+Then it will turn out that $\br_{C,2}$ is an induced representation to $G_F$ of a certain totally odd $2$-dimensional mod $2$ Galois representation $\ot\colon G_L\lra {\rm GL}_2(\bF_2)$ whose image is isomorphic to $A_5$.
+Applying Sasaki's result~\cite{Sasaki} (or Pilloni--Stroh's result \cite{PS}), the Jacquet--Langlands correspondence, and a suitable congruence method, one can find a Hilbert cusp form $g$ of parallel weight 2 on ${\rm GL}_2(\A_L)$ whose corresponding mod 2 Galois representation $\br_{g,2}$ is isomorphic to $\ot$.
+Then the theta lift of the corresponding automorphic representation $\pi_g$ to ${\rm GSp}_4(\A_F)$ yields a cuspidal automorphic representation $\Pi$ of ${\rm GSp}_4(\A_F)$ which is generated by a Hilbert--Siegel Hecke eigen cusp form $h$ of parallel weight $2$ on ${\rm GSp}_4(\A_F)$.
+By Theorem 1.1 of \cite{Weiss}, for each $p$ in a set of primes of Dirichlet density one, the Hodge--Tate weights at $p$ of the $p$-adic Galois representation attached to $\Pi$ are $\{0,0,1,1\}$.
+It is also true for $p=2$ when $\Pi_2$ is unramified and the roots of the $2$-nd Hecke polynomial of $\Pi$ are pairwise distinct (see Theorem 3.3 of \cite{Weiss}).
+On the other hand, the Hodge--Tate weights of $\rho_{C,2}$ at the place dividing $2$ are always $\{0,0,1,1\}$ and this is why we seek a form $h$ of such weight.